-The current average annual capacity on the Mainline System is approximately 3 million bpd out of Western Canada.
+The current Average Annual Capacity on the Mainline System is approximately 3 million bpd out of Western Canada.
 A series of pipelines run between Edmonton, Alberta and Superior, Wisconsin and four pipelines extend the system beyond Superior, providing access to markets in Minnesota, Illinois, Indiana, Ohio, Michigan and Ontario.
 Enbridge also has market access pipelines connected to the Mainline that serve markets in Eastern Canada, Cushing, Patoka and the U.S. Gulf Coast (USGC).

-Despite the increasing challenges in permitting major infrastructure projects, between 2013 and 2019 Enbridge successfully placed into service more than 1.265 million bpd of additional system capacity upstream of Superior and more than 1.65 million bpd of additional system capacity downstream of Superior.
+Despite the increasing challenges in permitting major infrastructure projects, between 2013 and 2020 Enbridge successfully completed system enhancements totaling approximately 1.3 million bpd upstream of Superior and approximately 1.7 million bpd downstream of Superior.
 These projects have enabled production growth from the WCSB and Bakken regions to move to prime markets and have provided Enbridge with the flexibility to optimize the operations of the Mainline System to become even more safe and reliable.

-Enbridge delivered a record 2.845 million bpd ex-Gretna in December 2019 by putting the Canadian portion of the Line 3 Replacement Project and other Canadian Mainline optimization projects into service.
+Enbridge delivered a record 2.921 million bpd ex-Gretna in February 2020 by focusing on Mainline system optimization principles and operating efficiencies.

-Mainline Tankage and Terminalling
+Mainline tankage and terminalling